-The chart in this section is to assist you in locating and repairing minor mechanical, electrical and boat system problems.
+The chart in this section is designed to assist you in locating and repairing minor mechanical, electrical and boat system problems.
 Special tools and trained personnel may be required to correct some problems.
 Please have your Formula dealer assist you with service issues.

 - Gasoline is flammable.
-Use extreme caution when handling gasoline. - Whenever checking for electrical problems use extreme caution. - Battery acid can cause blindness if splashed in eyes; may burn skin. - Disconnect battery cables at the battery before making checks or adjustments around the engines and electrical components.
+Use extreme caution when handling gasoline. - Use extreme caution when checking for electrical problems. - Battery acid can cause blindness if splashed in eyes; may burn skin. - Disconnect battery cables at the battery before making checks or adjustments around the engines and electrical components.